flexigpt/vscode-extension/README.md

 ## Configuration

+To configure FlexiGPT, open Visual Studio Code's settings (File > Preferences > Settings or by using the `Ctrl`/`Cmd` + `,` keyboard shortcut) and search for `flexigpt`.

+### FlexiGPT level configuration

+Options:

+- flexigpt.promptFiles: A semicolon-separated list of paths to user-defined prompt configuration files.
+Prompt file configuration is detailed [below](#prompt-file-format).
+- flexigpt.inBuiltPrompts: A semicolon-separated list of inbuilt prompt filenames to enable.
+For multiple names separate with ';'. 'flexigptbasic.js' will always be enabled.
+Inbuilt prompts can be found at [this path](https://github.com/ppipada/vscode-flexigpt/tree/main/media/prompts).
+Current values are: "flexigptbasic.js", "gobasic.js" and "gosql.js".
+- flexigpt.defaultProvider: The provider to use if multiple providers are configured.
+Currently, supported values: openai, anthropic.

+### OpenAI provider configuration

 FlexiGPT requires an OpenAI API key to function.
 You can obtain one from your openAI account settings [here](https://beta.openai.com/account/api-keys).

-To configure FlexiGPT, open Visual Studio Code's settings (File > Preferences > Settings or by using the `Ctrl`/`Cmd` + `,` keyboard shortcut) and search for `flexigpt`.

 FlexiGPT uses defaultChatCompletionModel: `gpt-3.5-turbo`, unless the prompt overrides it.